lauraschild/boreal_tip/README.txt

 		The analysis will take a long time due to data extraction and surrogate creation.
 Once the downloads are complete it will take approximately another hour.
 		You can find the results from the analyses in the output folder.
 	3. Re-creating important figures
 		The repository already includes analysis output in the output folder.
-If you don't want to run the entire analyes you can have a look at the tables and recreate figures 5 and 6 from the manuscript.
+If you don't want to run the entire analsyes you can have a look at the tables and recreate figures 5 and 6 from the manuscript.

 Technical specifications: